spatialos/gdk-for-unity/docs/modules/player-lifecycle/custom-player-creation.md

 ## Using arbitrary data in the player creation loop

 The default player creation loop sends requests automatically.
 To use arbitrary data in the loop, you must ensure that `AutoRequestPlayerCreation` is set to false.
-Some

-1. Disable `AutoRequestPlayerCreation`, some ways of doing this are described [here](#manually-sending-player-creation-requests).
+1. Disable `AutoRequestPlayerCreation` as described in the [step above](#manually-sending-player-creation-requests).
 1. Call `RequestPlayerCreation` with serialized data.
 2. Deserialize data back into the original type.

 ##### Call RequestPlayerCreation with serialized data

-Then, call `RequestPlayerCreation`.
+Get the `SendCreatePlayerRequestSystem`, and invoke the `RequestPlayerCreation` method.
 Ensure that your arbitrary data is serialized into a byte array.

 ```csharp
 var myArguments = new SampleArgumentsObject